fernandr/mcp-postman/README.md

 - Ctrl-I > "What's the wheather in Amsterdam" > Accept

-The models select the right tool and produce an answer:
+Based on the question, the LLM reasons and decides which tool to use in order to produce an answer.

 ![](./Result.png)